 - prepare for the call,

-- or followed a process that helps the conversion run smoothly.
+- or follow a process that helps the conversion run smoothly.

-Then it’ll be difficult for your prospects to have any confidence in your abilities or knowledge.
+Then it’ll be difficult for your prospects to be confident in your abilities or knowledge.

-Resolutely following your sales process helps you keep all the balls in the air.
+Resolutely following your sales processes helps you keep all the balls in the air.

-Your process will also help ensure that you ask all of the questions you need to qualify your prospects properly.
+Your process will also help ensure you ask all the questions you need to qualify your prospects properly.
 Do they have a budget that works for you?
-Are there other people you should talk to?
+Will your product or service actually help them?
+Are there other decision-makers you should talk to?
 How and how often do they want to be able to contact you?
 Things like that.

-Because, lastly, being resolute means being determined to uphold your standards.
+Because lastly, being resolute means being determined to uphold your standards and increase your accountability in sales.

 Build a Better Qualified Client Base